Bit Dimensions and Definitions

 Splintering

-Mainly for laminated materials this refers to the action of the bit as it cuts causing the top (or bottom) surfaces to separate slightly and results in splinters on the surface.
-Other materials can do this as well, normally hardwoods, softwoods can have ‘strings’ left on the edges of a cut, which is basically the same.
+Mainly for laminated materials, this refers to the action of the bit as it cuts, causing the top (or bottom) surfaces to separate slightly, resulting in splinters on the surface.
+Other materials can do this as well; normally hardwoods and softwoods can have ‘strings’ left on the edges of a cut, which is basically the same.

 The chip will start off small and get thicker as the bit moves and rotates.

-As far as I can tell climb milling gets the name as the bit will try and climb out of the stock unless firmly held, but please don’t quote me on that.
+As far as I can tell, climb milling gets its name as the bit will try to climb out of the stock unless firmly held, but please don’t quote me on that.

 Spindle Power